Sue: So what’s gone wrong with the titles this time?

 As Noah succumbs to the Wirrn, Vira laments his passing.

-Me: You don’t like Harry, do you?
+Me: You don’t like Harry very much, do you?

-Sue: Oh look, there’s someone in a sleeping bag that has been spray-painted green.
-But what can you do, eh?
-And as long as the actors believe it, I can go along with it.
-And Tom Baker looks as if he really believes it.
+Sue: I just don’t see the point of him.
+Oh look, somebody’s crawling around in a green sleeping bag.
+But what can you do?
+As long as the actors believe it, I can believe it.
+And Tom Baker looks like he really believes it.

-The episode concludes with Noah reaching the final stages of Wirrnhood…
+Noah reaches the final stages of Wirrnhood.

-Sue: I’m sorry but the monsters are rubbish.
+Sue: Okay, it’s stopped being like Alien, now.
+I don’t remember the crew chatting with the monster in that film.
+I’m sorry, Neil, but these monsters are rubbish.
 What were they thinking?
 How did they think this would work?
-I think part of the problem is that this story is lit far too brightly.
-Nothing can be that scary when it’s under strip lighting, and they should try to hide these aliens as much as possible.
+I think part of the problem is the story is too brightly lit.
+Nothing’s scary when it’s filmed under strip lighting.
+And they should be hiding these monsters as much as possible.

 Me: What possessed you to think of such an eventuality?
 Jesus!

-The Wirrn put a spanner in the works when they instigate a massive power failure.
+The Wirrn cause a massive power failure.

 Sue: Here we go again.
-Nothing ever changes.
+Nothing changes.

-Me: It’s entirely possible.
+Me: It’s possible.

 Sue: Maybe he showed it to his crew and said, “I want it to look like that, but with decent lighting, sets, monsters and music”.

+Noah’s humanity reasserts itself and he blows up the shuttle, killing the remaining Wirrn in the process.
 But instead of returning to the TARDIS, the Doctor volunteers to fix the Ark’s T-Mat instead.

 Sue: I thought you said this story was only four episodes long?
 Why hasn’t this ended yet?

-Me: Of course they will, they’ve left the TARDIS there.
+Me: Of course they do.

 Sue: So, The Ark in Space has an arc in space?
 Can you see what I did there?

-Me: Yes, very good.
+Me: Yes, very good, Sue.